andre-j3sus/isel-leic-notes/5th-semester/seginf/7-oauth-2.0.md

 * Communication channel between the **client and the authorization server**;
 * HTTP basic authentication is used to authenticate the client: `client_id` (username) and `client_secret` (password);

+---

+## Authorization Request

+The client constructs the authorization request by adding the following parameters to the query string of the authorization endpoint URI:

+* `response_type`: REQUIRED.
+The value MUST be one of `code`, `token`, or `id_token`;
+* `client_id`: REQUIRED.
+The client identifier as described in [Section 2.2](https://tools.ietf.org/html/rfc6749#section-2.2);
+* `redirect_uri`: OPTIONAL.
+As described in [Section 3.1.2](https://tools.ietf.org/html/rfc6749#section-3.1.2);
+  * this parameter is also known as the **callback URI**;
+* `scope`: OPTIONAL.
+The scope of the access request as described by [Section 3.3](https://tools.ietf.org/html/rfc6749#section-3.3);
+* `state`: RECOMMENDED.
+An opaque value used by the client to maintain state between the request and callback.
+The authorization server includes this value when redirecting the user-agent back to the client.
+The parameter SHOULD be used for preventing **cross-site request forgery** as described in [Section 10.12](https://tools.ietf.org/html/rfc6749#section-10.12).
+* `response_mode`: OPTIONAL.
+Informs the authorization server of the mechanism to be used for returning parameters from the authorization endpoint.
+* `nonce`: OPTIONAL.
+String value used to associate a Client session with an ID Token, and to mitigate replay attacks.
+The value is passed through unmodified from the Authentication Request to the ID Token.
+Sufficient entropy MUST be present in the nonce values used to prevent attackers from guessing values.